afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 When defining your categories, it is important to bear in mind what personal data is defined as under the GDPR:

-> “‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier”
+> personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier

 The word identifiable carries importance here.
 For example, is a person’s date of birth personal data?

 Answer: it depends.

 If you are holding other data points which together with the person’s date of birth can be used to identify them (for example, address), then the date of birth is classified as personal data.
 You probably hold several data points which allow you to identify the customer.

 Anyway, now that we understand the nuances of the legislation a little better, let’s take a look at the different categories in more detail.